Emzzy241/J-SHOES-Store/README.md

 * Javascript

 #### Description
-_This is a website that makes buying a shoe super easy, it was designed by me Mojiboye Emmanuel.
-The website was built with very simple and basic technologies which has been detailed above_
+_This is a website that makes buying and selling a shoe super easy, it was designed by me Mojiboye Emmanuel.
+The website was built from scratch to the top with very simple and basic technologies which has been detailed above_

 ## Setup/Installation
-* _Once you have the website on your device the installation process is also super easy_
+* _Once you have the website on your device the installation process is super easy_

 * First Open the directory
 * _Second click on the index.html file_